Do your development initiatives keep getting approved but then shelved? What's going wrong?

 Your delivery team needs to own the plan and be able to sell it into the key stakeholders.

 Ensure that there is a simple, balanced way of tracking progress against the plan so that you can sense how well you're progressing through the journey and where intervention is required.

-Your answer will lie in the urgency, complexity and capabilities required to deliver your change program.
+Your answer will lie in the urgency, complexity and capabilities required to deliver your change programme.

-Review your team structures throughout the change program and flex the optimal team structure accordingly.
+Review your team structures throughout the change programme and flex the optimal team structure accordingly.